stephluooo/League-Performance-Prediction/README.md

 ### Evaluation Metric

-The primary evaluation metric for the model is **accuracy**, chosen because the dataset is relatively balanced across the different player roles.
+The primary evaluation metric for the model is **accuracy**, chosen because the dataset is relatively balanced across the different player roles，and our goal is the gather the highest proportion of correctly predicted class.
 While alternative metrics like F1-score could also be useful in cases of class imbalance, accuracy provides a straightforward way to assess the overall performance of the model for this prediction problem.

 ### Justification

 This problem was framed as a classification task due to the categorical nature of the target variable.
 The use of in-game metrics as features is justified by the strong association between these statistics and player roles.
-The selection of a K-Nearest Neighbors (KNN) model is appropriate for this problem because players occupying the same position are likely to exhibit similar performance patterns, forming distinct clusters in the feature space.
+The selection of a **K-Nearest Neighbors (KNN) model** is appropriate for this problem because players occupying the same position are likely to exhibit similar performance patterns, forming distinct clusters in the feature space.
 The results of this classification task can provide valuable insights into player performance trends and can be utilized in competitive gaming analytics.

 # Baseline Model